liedekef/spacewalk_scripts/README.md

-based on some existing scripts (eva_direct_sync.pl and errata-import.pl), I've created a new script.
+Based on some existing scripts (eva_direct_sync.pl and errata-import.pl), I've created a new script.
 Reason for the rework:
 - we have redhat and centos packages in spacewalk, both can have the same package names, which would result in redhat packages being pushed in centos